emmanueldufourq/aims-ds-2022/Deliverables.md

 Date: 25th January

-Contents: theory of decision trees, k-nn, all error based learning algorithms
+Contents: theory of decision trees, k-nn, all error based learning algorithms, neural networks.

+You should be able to:

+* induce a decision tree and understand the information gain calculations
+* apply and know the K-NN algorithm
+* Determine weights when for a univariate, multivariate and logistic regression problem, compute error signals etc.
+* Understand the theory taught for neural networks - we will not examine the recurrent neural network material

 Assignment 1